 - Limited liability partnership: All partners have equal management responsibilities and limited liability.

-While there are many specific pros and cons to each type of partnership, here are the main factors to take into consideration.
+While there are many specific pros and cons to each type, here are the main factors to take into consideration.

 The Pros of Partnership